Claim: Robbers in shopping mall parking lots are using ether-filled perfume bottles to render their victims unconscious.

 Origins: The scenario described above isn't a real danger.
 No one

 has reported having been robbed in this manner, save for one woman in 1999 whose claim was suspect (for reasons we discuss below).
-This legend doesn't even describe a plausible scenario because, despite what books and TV
+This legend doesn't even describe a plausible scenario because, despite what books and television

 shows may depict, rendering a person unconscious from a mere sniff or two of some substance